ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In frustration, Shinran retreated to Rokkaku-dō Temple to mediate.
 It was here that he supposedly experienced a vision of Avalokitesvara.
 The bodhisattva, in the form of legendary Prince Shotoku, directed Shinran to meet Hōnen (法然), another disillusioned monk.

-Hōnen had by then developed the foundations for a new school of Buddhist Practice, one that emphasized possible salvation for all through the recitation of Buddha name chanting, or nembutsu (念仏).
+Hōnen had by then developed the foundations for a new school of Buddhist Practice, one that emphasized possible salvation for all through the recitation of Buddhas’ names, or nembutsu (念仏).
 While historical documents seem to indicate Shinran as only a lesser disciple of Hōnen, it is widely accepted that Shinran inherited the mantle and ministry of his new master.

 To exemplify Hōnen’s belief in possible salvation for anyone, and not just for the ordained, Shinran even married and publically ate meat.
 Both acts are unacceptable for Buddhists monks even today.
 The acts, naturally, also established a high degree of notoriety for Shinran.